Table of contents

 Research design and consumer trends

-Here are some ideas on where to find inspiration:
+Here are some places to find t-shirt design ideas and inspiration:

 • Social media